With the name and praises of Allah, the All-Knower, the All-Wise

 b) Piety - That Islamic scholars are meant to advise and guide others, be it directly or indirectly, they must also possess the requisite character traits to be followed as guides.
 Clearly, someone who peruses personal interests at the expense of Islam or the public good is not worthy of such a leadership position.
 This aspect is also somewhat related to the first in that acquiring the knowledge and understanding of Islam that scholars are meant to have, does usually develop the minimum required personal qualities in them too, but this is not guaranteed, so the two are distinct endeavours.

 c) Doctrine - Finally, scholars needing to be from Ahl al-Sunnah wa al-Jama’at is predicted on the idea that of the various factions in Islam, it alone has achieved accuracy and validity at a necessary level (click here to learn more).
 Though non-Sunnis as people can inherently have Islamic knowledge and good character traits, there is a significant deficiency in either or both that results in their outright incompetence, mediocrity, and misguidance, so they cannot be included within the definition of valid Islamic scholarship.
-Otherwise, the followers of deviated groups can absolve themselves by claiming that they are simply following what their scholars teach them and they have no need to seek guidance elsewhere, whereas the Qur’an does not accept such excuses,
+Otherwise, the followers of deviated groups can easily absolve themselves by claiming they are simply following what their scholars teach them and that they have no need to seek guidance elsewhere, whereas the Qur’an does not accept such excuses,

 يَوْمَ تُقَلَّبُ وُجُوهُهُمْ فِي النَّارِ يَقُولُونَ يَا لَيْتَنَا أَطَعْنَا اللَّهَ وَأَطَعْنَا الرَّسُولَا ۞ وَقَالُوا رَبَّنَا إِنَّا أَطَعْنَا سَادَتَنَا وَكُبَرَاءَنَا فَأَضَلُّونَا السَّبِيلَا ۞ رَبَّنَا آتِهِمْ ضِعْفَيْنِ مِنَ الْعَذَابِ وَالْعَنْهُمْ لَعْنًا كَبِيرًا